MicrosoftDocs/sql-docs/docs/advanced-analytics/tutorials/train-score-using-python-in-tsql.md

     GO
     ```

 2. Run the following code in a new query window to create the stored procedure that builds and trains a model.
+This code uses pickle to serialize the model and scikit to provide the algorithm.
+The trained model contains column data from columns 0 through 4 from the **iris_data** table.

     ```sql
     CREATE PROCEDURE generate_iris_model (@trained_model varbinary(max) OUTPUT)